descender76/cpp_proposals/function_ref/make_function_ref_more_functional.md

 fr = b.baz;// the stateful member function use case
 ```

-Since make_function_ref handles all 4 statess/stateful free/member use cases, it is more feature rich than either of the above.
+Since `nontype function_ref` handles all 4 statess/stateful free/member use cases, it is more feature rich than either of the above.

 ## Example implementation